verpenunes/SemesterProject1/README.md

 ## Contributinig

-Should you wish to contribute to the project, please initiate a pull request for code review, or create an issue to report any problems you encounter or propose new features you'd like to see added.
+Should you wish to contribute to the project, please initiate a pull request for code review, or create an issue to report any problems or propose new features you'd like to see added.

 ## Contact